lytics/pathforajs/docs/docs/ab_testing.md

 ## With Audience Targeting
 A/B Testing can be combined with [audience targeting](targeting.md) to divide an audience into a 50/50 split.

-In the example below module "A" will be displayed to roughly half of the users in the `smt_new` segment, while the other half of the audience will be shown module "B".
+In the example below module "A" will be displayed to roughly half of the users in the `smt_new` audience, while the other half of the audience will be shown module "B".

 ### New Users Message Test